Now Taking Deposits for 2026 Spring, Summer, Fall and Winter Puppies. Call Us: (865) 679-4569

 Stress, the Nervous System, and Immunity

-Gentle adaptogenic supports are sometimes used holistically to support the nervous system, helping calm the stress-immune loop.
+Gentle adaptogenic supports are sometimes used holistically to support the nervous system, helping calm this stress-immune loop.
 Commonly used adaptogens include:

 The goal is not sedation, but balance.